 It was a bitterly cold and brutally windy day when we rocked up to play Kiawah Island.

-Bob and Kathleen were gracious hosts, and not wanting to hold them up any further we basically arrived and headed to the first tee - stiff and sore from the long flight and chilled to the bone with the brisk sea breeze...
+Bob and Kathleen were gracious hosts, so not wanting to hold them up any further we basically arrived and headed to the first tee - stiff and sore from the long flight and chilled to the bone with the brisk sea breeze...

-Pete & Alice Dye designed the Ocean Course, which opened in 1991- one of 5 courses in the Kiawah Island resort.
-The other courses are:
+Pete & Alice Dye designed the Ocean Course, which opened in 1991- one of 5 courses in the Kiawah Island Resort.

-Turtle Point designed by Jack Nicklaus
+- Turtle Point designed by Jack Nicklaus

-Osprey Point designed by Tom Fazio
+- Osprey Point designed by Tom Fazio

-Oak Point designed by Clyde Johnston, and
+- Oak Point designed by Clyde Johnston

-Cougar Point designed by Gary Player
+- Cougar Point designed by Gary Player

 The Ocean course is the jewel in a pretty impressive crown, though - and has now hosted a number of international events including the The Ryder Cup in 1991, and the 2012 US PGA championship.